richardpenman/webscraping/README.rst

-See here for more info:
+See here for more information: http://code.google.com/p/webscraping/
-http://code.google.com/p/webscraping/